Ringwood and the Highlands Act

 The New Jersey Highlands Water Protection and Planning Act (Highlands Act) was passed in 2004 primarily to protect the drinking water source for over 70 percent of the state's residents, curb rapid overdevelopment, and conserve critical environmental resources.

 At the time of the Act’s passage, there were significant concerns in Ringwood about rapid development threatening the integrity of these watershed lands.
-Ridgelines, on both sides of Skyline Drive, were being clear cut and this development was unpopular with Ringwood residents that live here because of the nature and rural charm.
-When it was passed, the legislation was widely supported in Ringwood as a necessary measure to protect drinking water resources and preserve the environmental character of the Highlands region.
-In the years since, however, there has been a rewriting of that history and an active campaign to blame all subsequent problems facing our town on the Highlands Act, rather than pursuing real solutions in line with the character of our town.
+Ridgelines, on both sides of Skyline Drive, were being clear cut.
+This development was unpopular with Ringwood residents who did not like the changing landscape.
+When the Highlands Act was passed, the legislation was widely supported in Ringwood as a necessary measure to protect drinking water resources and preserve the environmental character of the Highlands region.
 Ringwood's Democratic leadership, including then-Mayor Wenke Taule, supported the designation, recognizing the long-term value of protecting the watershed for generations.

 As adopted, the Highlands Act established several financial mechanisms to assist municipalities and landowners in the Preservation Area primarily through the Highlands Protection Fund.
 This funding was gutted by Governor Christie.
+In the years since, there has been an active campaign to rewrite history and blame the Highlands Act for any problem facing our town, rather than pursuing solutions in line with the town’s environmental character, including pushing to restore State Aid.

 Governor Chris Christie’s FY 2011 budget eliminated the municipal compensation for Highlands towns.
 The budget explicitly stated that “direct aid to certain Highlands communities will no longer be provided.”